winddori2002/MANNER/README.md

 ### Training with default settings

-You can train MANNER with default setting by running the following code.
+You can train MANNER with the default setting by running the following code.

 ```
 python main.py train --aug True --aug_type tempo